 Anti-Money Laundering Compliance Policy Declarations

-Al Ansari Exchange is also committed to examining and maintaining its Anti-Money Laundering procedures and control on an on-going basis by ensuring befitting internal and external audit program.
+Al Ansari Exchange is also determined to constantly evaluate and uphold its AML policies, procedures and controls on an on-going basis by ensuring befitting internal and external audit program.

 Reporting of Unusual or Suspicious Transactions

-All Staff are required to detect and report unusual or potentially suspicious transactions to the Compliance Officer, who will in turn, conduct an in-depth investigation and take the appropriate action before reporting such transactions to the Anti-Money Laundering Suspicious Case Unit (AMLSCU), at the Central bank of the UAE.
+All our staff are trained and equipped to report unusual or potentially suspicious transactions through our internal channels to the compliance officer.
+The compliance officer, conducts an in-depth investigation and takes appropriate action before reporting such transactions to the Financial Intelligence Unit (FIU), at the Central Bank of the UAE.

-All records including the customer’s identification documents, related data, transaction data, and any other related documents are maintained and retained for a minimum of five years.
+All records including the customer’s identification documents, related data, transaction data and any other relevant document are maintained and retained for a minimum of five years.
 This is in line with the regulations of the Central Bank of the UAE.
 Al Ansari Exchange shall always maintain the confidentiality of information provided by its customers and their transaction records.